Craft Book Review: The Anatomy of Story by John Truby

 Takeaway bullets:

-- Fun, relatable tone: He’s witty and clear, not preachy and writes in a way which made the learning stick.
+• Fun, relatable tone: He’s witty and clear, not preachy however he writes in a way which made it feel like doing homework.

 Conclusion